On this page

 Where it fits in the workflow

-- Initiating the process to extend or change nonimmigrant status.
+- Initiating the process for extending or changing nonimmigrant status.

 - I-539 is commonly filed alongside Form I-693, Form I-907.